 ONIX stands for Online International Exchange and represents a set of descriptive metadata standards that are used in the book industry worldwide, all the way from Amazon to the Library of Congress in the United States.
 ONIX has been adopted by many publishing companies and has become part of the international industry’s best practices because it conveys rich bibliographic information about each book — especially author details.

 In addition to creating Wikipedia pages, Kateb Maktub will also be publishing author pages on our website following international recognised ONIX structuring standards.
 This way, the information on these authors will be visible to search engines even before the Wikipedia pages are up.
 The more structured pages there are, the more likely it is that search engines like Google will find the right information.
 We hope that introducing these standards will inspire other stakeholders to follow, making ONIX widely adopted in the Arab region.

 An International Standard Name Identifier (ISNI) is part of an international system that helps identify the persons or organisations involved in media content creation such as books television programmes, and newspaper articles.
 This includes not only an author’s persona but also any pseudonyms, and all possible spellings of their name within or across languages, resulting in improved search results.
 This unique 16-digit identifier is only attributed after bibliographic verification, helping prevent any ambiguity regarding an author’s identity online, an issue that can arise when dealing with names in translation.

 The Emirates Literature Foundation has joined ISNI as a registration agency, alongside others like the Bibliotheque Nationale de France and the British Library.
-Interested authors, publishers, libraries, and other institutions interesting in obtaining ISNIs are welcome to contact the Emirates Literature Foundation.
+Interested authors, publishers, libraries, and other institutions interesting in obtaining ISNIs are welcome to contact the ISO Standards.